By: Author John Cunningham. Published: 2022/08/31 at 4:47 pm

 Tight vales tend to cause issues as they expand with a hot engine; this is a possible but not a very common cause.

-In the majority of cases, a snow blower that starts and then stalls suffer from contaminated fuel; draining the fuel and or the carburetor gas bowl is the most likely fix.
+In the majority of cases, a snow blower that starts and then stalls suffers from contaminated fuel; draining the fuel and or the carburetor gas bowl is the most likely fix.

 That said, ignition system issues will offer identical symptoms, and so often in the workshop, I’ll try swapping a spark plug out first, just to see if it helps.
 (Kind of like how an optician fault finds – Better or Worse)